stanford-cs149/biggraphs-ec/README.md

 Aspects of your work that you should mention in the write-up include:

 1. Include both partners' names at the top of your write-up.
-2. Run bfs_grader on AWS and insert a copy of the score table in your solutions.
+2. Run bfs_grader on a Myth machine and insert a copy of the score table in your solutions. **We will use Myth machines to grade your code.**
 3. Describe the process of optimizing your code:
  * In Part 1 (Top Down) and 2 (Bottom Up), where is the synchronization in each of your solutions?
 Do you do anything to limit the overhead of synchronization?
  * In Part 3 (Hybrid), did you decide to switch between the top-down and bottom-up BFS implementations dynamically?
 How did you decide which implementation to use?